Frontotemporal dementia is an uncommon type of dementia that causes problems with behaviour and language.

 Read more about the symptoms of frontotemporal dementia.

 Getting medical advice

-See your GP if you think you have early symptoms of dementia.
-If you're worried about someone else, encourage them to make an appointment with their GP and perhaps suggest you go with them.
+See a GP if you think you have early symptoms of dementia.
+If you're worried about someone else, encourage them to make an appointment with a GP and perhaps suggest you go with them.

 Read more about getting a dementia diagnosis.

 There's no single test for frontotemporal dementia.

 The following may be needed to make a diagnosis:

 - an assessment of symptoms – it's normally helpful to have somebody who knows the person well to give an account of their symptoms, especially as someone with frontotemporal dementia may not be aware of changes in their behaviour

 - an assessment of mental abilities – this will usually involve a number of tasks and questions

 - blood tests – to rule out conditions with similar symptoms